Ms Clare Meeker

 Since September 2008 he has worked in the Faculty of Engineering coordinating research funding, industry engagement and commercialisation activities for the many diverse capabilities and requirements within all the Faculty departments.

-Dr John Morrison is currently a Senior Business Development Manager at Monash University within the Faculty of Medicine, Nursing and Health Sciences.
+Jason is the Senior Business Development Manager (SBDM) for the Faculty of Medicine, Nursing and Health Sciences.

 Rocco is the Director, Business Development – Monash Institute of Pharmaceutical Sciences, working with the Faculty of Medicine, Nursing and Health Sciences and the Faculty of Pharmacy and Pharmaceutical Sciences.
 He was awarded his Ph.D. from the Faculty of Medicine, Sydney University followed by post-doc work at UCSF in the USA.